What does a Cinematographer do?

 How can I become a cinematographer?

-If your heart’s set on the role of a cinematographer, you’ll probably want to start by getting a Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA) degree, or by going to film school.
-It’s not mandatory, but most companies will feel more comfortable hiring you if you’ve picked up a formal education in a related field to filmmaking.
+If your heart's set on the role of a cinematographer, you'll probably want to start by getting a Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA) degree, or by going to film school.
+Starting a career as a cinematographer is a mix of formal education and hands-on experience.
+It's not mandatory, but most companies will feel more comfortable hiring you if you've picked up a formal education in a related field to filmmaking.
+It gives you foundational knowledge and a bit of a head start in the competitive industry.

-Naturally, you’ll also need to master the various skills and responsibilities we’ve discussed above.
-Any experience you can pick up in related jobs will help you secure a role as a cinematographer, so try to get film production work in a camera department or as part of a film crew.
-It all helps.
+But education is just one part of the equation.
+Naturally, you'll also need to master the various skills and responsibilities we've discussed above.
+Any experience you can pick up in related jobs will help you secure a role as a cinematographer.
+This means getting as much experience as you can, preferably in positions that bring you close to camera work.
+Whether it's assisting in the camera department or working in different roles on a film crew, it's all valuable.
+Every job is an opportunity to learn and a stepping stone to the next.

-Once you’ve honed your chops, it’s time to create a portfolio.
-It’s a collection of work that shows your visual style and cinematography skills and helps prospective employers – like agencies and directors – decide whether you’re the right person to bring in for a job or project.
+Once you've honed your chops, it's time to create a portfolio.
+Think of this as your visual CV.
+It's a collection of work that shows your visual style and cinematography skills and helps prospective employers – like agencies and directors – decide whether you're the right person to bring in for a job or project.

 Average cinematographer salary